Omokehinde-hub/To-Do-App/README.md

 # Docker-To-Do-App: Your Simple Task Manager

-![Image](https://github.com/user-attachments/assets/13105e84-2a4b-4e6b-b1c7-408db0faaf06)

 A straightforward and efficient web-based task management application designed to help you organize your daily tasks.
 With Docker-To-Do-App, you can easily add, complete, and remove tasks, all within a clean and intuitive interface.
 Your tasks are conveniently saved in your browser's local storage, ensuring they persist across sessions.

+![Image](https://github.com/user-attachments/assets/13105e84-2a4b-4e6b-b1c7-408db0faaf06)

 [![Docker CI](https://github.com/omokehinde-hub/To-Do-App/actions/workflows/workflow.yml/badge.svg)]

 ## Features

--   **Effortless Task Creation:** Add new tasks quickly and easily using the input field and add button.
+- **Effortless Task Creation**: Add new tasks quickly and easily using the input field and add button.
 No complicated forms or unnecessary steps.
--   **One-Click Task Completion:** Mark tasks as complete with a single click on the associated checkbox.
+- **One-Click Task Completion**: Mark tasks as complete with a single click on the associated checkbox.
 Completed tasks are visually distinguished, providing a clear overview of your progress.
--   **Quick Task Removal:** Remove tasks you no longer need with the click of a button.
-Keep your to-do list clean and focused.
+- **Seamless Task Removal**: Delete tasks effortlessly by clicking the delete button next to each task.
+Keep your task list organized and clutter-free.
--   **Persistent Data Storage:** Your tasks are automatically saved in your browser's local storage.
-This means your to-do list will be there even after you close the browser or restart your computer.
+- **Persistent Data Storage**: Your tasks are saved in the browser's local storage, ensuring they remain available even after closing and reopening the browser.

--   **Dockerized Deployment:** Easily deployable using Docker, ensuring consistency across different environments.
+---

 ## How to Get Started